live-image-tracking-tools/geff/docs/specification.md

 {%
     include "schema/schema.html"
 %}
+Note: The axes dictionary is modeled after the [OME-zarr](https://ngff.openmicroscopy.org/0.5/index.html#axes-md) specifications and is used to identify spatio-temporal properties on the graph nodes.
+If the same names are used in the axes metadata of the related image or segmentation data, applications can use this information to align graph node locations with image data.

 ## The `nodes` group
 The nodes group will contain an `ids` array and optionally a `props` group.
-In the minimal case of an empty graph, the `ids` array can be empty.

 ### The `ids` array
 The `nodes\ids` array is a 1D array of node IDs of length `N` >= 0, where `N` is the number of nodes in the graph.
 Node ids must be unique.
 Node IDs can have any type supported by zarr (except floats), but we recommend integer dtypes.
 For large graphs, `uint64` might be necessary to provide enough range for every node to have a unique ID.
+In the minimal case of an empty graph, the `ids` array will be present but empty.

 ### The `props` group and `node property` groups
 The `nodes\props` group is optional and will contain one or more `node property` groups, each with a `values` array and an optional `missing` array.